 Conclusion and Final thoughts on the Ryobi RY40210 Grass Trimmer

-If not for the few complaints above, I would give this grass trimmer a perfect, 5 stars.
+If not for the few complaints above, I would give the Ryobi 40-Volt Lithium Ion Cordless Grass Trimmer a perfect, 5 stars.
 Still, I cannot imagine a grass trimmer/weed-eater/lawn edger that would satisfy my needs better than this one.
 I’ll take a high-powered, long-lasting battery over a cord or gas engine any day.
 The Ryobi Lithium-Powered Weed Eater and Edger is one of the better outdoor tools I’ve purchased in many years.
 I highly recommend.